zskemp/Yamtrack/README.md

 ## ✨ Features

-- 🎬 Track movies, tv shows, anime, manga, games, books and comics.
+- 🎬 Track movies, tv shows, anime, manga, games, books, comics, and board games.
 - 📺 Track each season of a tv show individually and episodes watched.
 - ⭐ Save score, status, progress, repeats (rewatches, rereads...), start and end dates, or write a note.
 - 📈 Keep a tracking history with each action with a media, such as when you added it, when you started it, when you started watching it again, etc.